Estimating corn yield potential

 The number of kernels within each row is not standard and can vary from row to row, depending in part on the number of kernels aborted (“abnormal ears”).
 Do not count aborted kernels or the kernels on the tip of the ear; count only kernels that are in complete rings around the ear.
 Do this for every 5th or 6th plant in each of your ear count areas.
 The more you can count, the more precise will be the estimation.
 Avoid odd, non-representative ears.

 Finally the number of kernels per acre is estimated by multiplying the first and second components.

 Kernels per acre = Ears per acre x Kernels per ear

 Kernels per bushel: This will be more precisely defined at maturity.
 For this case, common values range from 75,000 to 80,000 for excellent grain filling conditions, 85,000 to 90,000 for average, and 95,000 to 105,000 for poor conditions.
 The best you can do at this point is estimate a range of potential yields depending on expectations for the rest of the season.

 For corn in 30-inch rows with an average total number of ears in 12 areas of the field (17.4-foot lengths of row) of:

 Number of ears = [(25 + 24 + 22 + 21 + 24 + 26 + 20 + 21 + 22 + 20 + 25 + 26)]/12 = 23 (a)

 An average of 23 ears were counted within the 17.4-foot lengths.
-This can be scaled up to an acre basis by multiplying the number of ears by 1,000 (constant factor if the counts were taken from a 17.4-foot length).
+This can be scaling up to an acre basis by multiplying the number of ears by 1,000 (constant factor if the counts were taken in a 17.4-foot length).

 Ears per acre = 23 x 1000 = 23,000 (b)